ksb990200/Solar-Acoustic-Halos/README.md

 Welcome to the Solar Physics Project Code Repository!
 This repository contains Python scripts for analyzing solar data, creating animations, and generating visualizations.
 Below, you'll find descriptions and instructions for running each code snippet.

+# Introduction

+Enhanced power of high-frequency waves surrounding strong-magnetic field structures observed in the Solar Atmosphere.
+This excess power is known as "Acoustic Halo", first observed in early 1990’s at photospheric (Brown et al., 1992) as well as chromospheric (Braun et al., 1992) heights, at frequencies above the photospheric cut-off of ≈ 5.3 mHz, in the range of 5.5 - 7 mHz, and over regions of weak to intermediate strength (50 - 250 G) photospheric magnetic field.

+This repository contains the codes to visualize this phenomenon.
+The data used here are of 2 types:
+1) .fits data from JSOC client
+2) .sav data generated with IDL data co-aligning routine which corrects for the Sun's rotation

+The data that I used for my project are taken by SDO space telescope, which contains **HMI Dopplergram, HMI Continuum, Vector Magnetogram, AIA 1700 and 1600 angstrom data.**

 ## Code Snippets

 ### 1. Analyzing Solar Acoustic Halos